Saudade

 When I was thirty, the stars seemed to align.
 I was closing my time in Scotland and had a window of a couple of months before starting my master at Harvard.
 I decided to walk the entire French Way, from Saint-Jean-Pied-de-Port to Santiago.
 For me, that was the only real Camino.

 Then a friend of mine, who later became a partner in Better Ipsum (but that is another story), came to me with a sentence that rearranged the whole plan in two seconds: “I am getting married.”
-The wedding was exactly twenty-three days after my supposed start date – the same day I was flying out of Scotland.
+The wedding was exactly twenty-three days after my supposed start date.
+That start date, by the way, was the day after the AC/DC concert on the Rock or Bust tour.
+The plan was: go to the concert, fly out of Scotland the next day, close the backpack, do the additional vaccinations for the US, and start walking the Camino.
+Because why make life easy when complicating it is so much cooler?

 It later became nineteen and a half.